gelsogrove/shopME/finalproject-AG/finalproget.md

 ### **0.2.
 ShopMe**

 ### **0.3.
 Brief project description:**
-ShopMe is a multilingual SaaS platform (Italian, English, Spanish) that turns WhatsApp into a sales channel.
-Businesses can create chatbots, manage products, receive orders, and send invoices without technical skills.
-Our AI automates customer support, manages notifications, and offers 24/7 shopping through WhatsApp.
+ShopMe is a multilingual SaaS platform (Italian, English, Spanish) that transforms WhatsApp into a complete sales and customer service channel.
+Businesses can deploy AI-powered chatbots that handle customer inquiries, manage orders, provide product information, and send digital documents like invoices - all through WhatsApp without requiring technical knowledge.
+The system automates routine support tasks, delivers targeted promotional notifications, and offers 24/7 availability to enhance customer engagement and satisfaction.

 ### **0.4.
 Project URL:**
 *Not available*